zoraviel/CSS-assignment-3/rubric.md

 3. When I gradually resize my browser to a narrow width:

-    * The two columns become one column BEFORE the two columns look too skinny and weird.
+    * The layout changes BEFORE any text paragraphs look too skinny and weird.
-    * The image disappears.
+    * The top image (typography_line_terms.svg) disappears.
-    * There are no margins, and padding is not excessively large.
+    * The padding is not excessively large anywhere.
-    * There is no skinny stripe of another color at the top or bottom, or in between the elements.
+    * There are no skinny stripes of a random color at the top or bottom, or in between the elements.

-4. When I use the Chrome Developer Tools, as specified in the assignment, your *index.html* at github.io looks like the animated GIF included in the assignment in terms of background colors, edges, and spacing.
-(Your fonts will be different.)
+4. When I use the Chrome Developer Tools, and "Toggle Device Toolbar," and choose "iPhone 6/7/8," your *index.html* at github.io looks like the [small-screen example](screen_captures/phone-size-styled-sm.png).
+(Your fonts will be different, of course.)

-5. Your @media query does not contain unnecessary selectors, rules or properties.
+5. Your media query does not contain unnecessary selectors, rules or properties.

-6. Your @media query uses a suitable breakpoint number.
+6. Your media query uses a suitable breakpoint number.

 7. The CSS and HTML are formatted neatly, with sensible indents and use of linespaces that make code easy to read.